QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Experiments and results

 \subsection{Implementation details}

-The speech quality is estimated using the recent Scoreq MOS predictor \cite{scoreq}\footnote{\href{https://github.com/alessandroragano/scoreq}{github.com/alessandroragano/scoreq}}, with a threshold $\tau = 2.5$ to separate high and low quality levels.
+Speech quality is estimated by the recent Scoreq MOS predictor \cite{scoreq}\footnote{\href{https://github.com/alessandroragano/scoreq}{github.com/alessandroragano/scoreq}}, with a threshold $\tau = 2.5$ to separate high and low quality levels.
 QAMO hyperparameters are set as $\alpha=20$, $m_0=0.9$ for bona fide and $m_1=0.2$ for spoof.
 For $\mathcal{L}_{\text{quality}}$, we use a scale value $s=20$, margin $m=0.4$ and its weight $\lambda=0.1$.
-We implement QAMO on XLSR-TCM-Conformer \cite{conformer_tcm} and XLSR-Nes2NetX \cite{nes2net}, following the original training settings of the former.
-While previous works that train separate models \cite{nacl, nes2net,conformer_tcm} with RawBoost \cite{rawboost} configurations 3 and 5 for ASVspoof2021 LA and DF evaluations respectively, we unify our experiments by using RawBoost configuration 4 for data augmentation.
+We apply QAMO on XLSR-TCM-Conformer \cite{conformer_tcm} and XLSR-Nes2NetX \cite{nes2net}, following the original training settings of the former.
+While previous works train separate models \cite{nacl, nes2net,conformer_tcm,pan24c_interspeech} with RawBoost \cite{rawboost} configurations 3 and 5 for ASVspoof2021 LA and DF evaluations, respectively, we unify our experiments by using RawBoost configuration 4 for data augmentation.
 This setup reduces the number of experiments while covering all noise types found in both configurations.
-Unlike prior work \cite{nacl} that ignores quality degradation under data augmentation, we label augmented inputs as low quality, reflecting noise impact on MOS.
-Since ASVspoof2019 LA contains mostly high-quality samples, we augment 40\% of training data to balance quality levels.
-No augmentation is applied during validation.